 I recently met a fellow photographer who has a passion for studio portraiture and who is kind enough to let me shoot with him in his studio and with his pro-graded light equipment and materials.

 I am learning quite a lot from him and getting stronger and stronger on the technical aspect of portraiture, but if there is one thing I suck at, is giving direction to my model and, probably, to make him/her comfortable and at ease in front the camera.

 And so, I thought, what better way to learn to direct a model than become a model for a day?
 Thought&Done.
-We quickly arrange a portrait session and I went there with no specific requests: I let him free to shoot however he liked, knowing that when it comes to portraiture, me and Patrick have quite different style, both for shooting and editing.
+We quickly arrange a portrait session and I went there with no specific requests: I let him free to shoot however he liked, knowing that when it comes to portraiture, I and Patrick have quite a different style, both for shooting and editing.

-At the end, Patrick was kind enough to give me the RAW files of all photos so to be able to make my selection of images and edit them as I pleased.
+In the end, Patrick was kind enough to give me the RAW files of all photos so to be able to make my selection of images and edit them as I pleased.
 Here is my gallery.